 Articles for babies and toddlers up to 3 years of age (underwear, rompers, clothing, bed linen, terry products etc.)

-Oeko-Tex certification is one to look for and because it is an independent testing group you can feel confident they only certify the best as they have no invested interest in the results.
+The Oeko-Tex certification is one you want.
+Because it is an independent testing group, you can feel confident they only certify the best as they have no invested interest in the results.

 CertiPUR-US is a foam certification alliance comprised and run by those in the foam industry (not a third party organization).
 This certification checks for the use of banned chemicals and tests for VOCs to a limit defined by foam producers.
 While arguably better than nothing, this isn't the best as the certifier works in the foam industry and potentially benefits ($$) from the certification of foam.

-- Their certification process and guidelines were developed by the foam industry, which in our opinion is a conflict of interest much like the fox guarding the hen house.
+- The foam industry developed its certification process and guidelines.
+In our opinion, this a conflict of interest much like the fox guarding the henhouse.
 Governing its own industry means it is a potentially biased source which could be looking out for its bottom line instead of consumer safety.